TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 We share the information we collect within Target Corporation, which includes all Target subsidiaries and affiliates.
 Target Corporation may use this information to offer you products and services that may be of interest to you.

 Target Corporation owns and operates Target Stores, websites, mobile applications, and issues the Target Debit Card.
-Target Corporation subsidiaries and affiliates include, but are not limited to: Retail Activation Services LLC (Consensus Corporation), TCC Cooking Co.
-(Cooking.com and CHEFS Catalog) and Dermstore LLC.
+Target Corporation subsidiaries and affiliates include, but are not limited to: Retail Activation Services LLC (Consensus Corporation) and Dermstore LLC.

 **Card Issuing Bank**